effrosyni-papanastasiou/constrained-em/README.md

 [1] M. E. J. Newman, 'Network structure from rich but noisy data', *Nature Physics*, vol. 14, 2018, pp. 67-75.
 [2] K. Saito, R. Nakano, and M. Kimura, 'Prediction of Information Diffusion Probabilities for Independent Cascade Model', in *International Conference on Knowledge-Based and Intelligent Information and Engineering Systems*, vol. 5179, 2008, pp. 67-75.

+## Citation

+To use this repository in your work please cite the following:

+E. Papanastasiou, A. Giovanidis, 'Bayesian Inference of a Social Graph with Trace Feasibility Guarantees', 2021. ⟨hal-03247163⟩

 ## License